Xezard/XConfiguration/README.md

     public POJO = new POJO("pojo", 1);
 }
 ```
-For more specific cases, you can create a specific ConfigurationData class for your object and specify how it should be serialized there:
+For more specific cases, you can create a ConfigurationData class for your object and specify how it should be serialized there:
 ```java
 @Data
 @AllArgsConstructor